 ABSTRACT

 Hydroponics appears to be an attractive option for alleviating the rising demand for sustainable food production within a limited land and water footprint.
 But conventional hydroponic systems typically depend on non-renewable energy and thus have higher operational costs and carbon dioxide emissions.
 By employing renewable energy technologies (solar, wind, biomass, etc.), it is possible to develop sustainable practices that improve energy use in hydroponic farming.
 This dissertation investigates the use of renewable energy to power hydroponic systems across energy demand analysis, design considerations, and potential environmental benefits.
 This dissertation emphasizes and highlights how renewable-powered hydroponics can reduce the dependency on fossil fuels, reduce greenhouse gas emissions, and build climate-resilient agriculture systems.
 Cost, scale, and energy storage challenges, as well as future developments in hybrid renewable-hydroponic systems, are discussed.
-Overall, the work herein demonstrates that renewable integration into hydroponics is not only technically achievable, but a critical step for transitioning hydroponics towards a sustainable and environmentally-conscious agricultural model.
+Overall, the work herein demonstrates that renewable integration into hydroponics is not only technically achievable but a critical step for transitioning hydroponics towards a sustainable and environmentally-conscious agricultural model.

 Keywords: - Renewable energy, Hydroponics, Sustainable agriculture, Solar energy, Wind energy, Biomass, Controlled environment agriculture, Energy efficiency, Climate-resilient farming, green technology.
+(Keywords should be in alphabetical order)

-INTRODUCTION
+1.0 INTRODUCTION

 The increased human demand on food production, and the scale of growth accelerating urbanization, has increased pressures for maintaining food production.
 Well-established agriculture systems are no longer as viable due to consistently diminishing arable land, rapidly changing climate variations, and resource overuse (Debroy et al., 2025).
-This has sometimes resulted in the emergence of new agriculture alternatives such as hydroponics, where plants are grown with nutrients in water only, without the use of soil and provides a response to food security issues in resource poor case studies (Lobo Paes et al., 2025).
+This has sometimes resulted in the emergence of new agriculture alternatives such as hydroponics, where plants are grown with nutrients in water only, without the use of soil and responds to food security issues in resource-poor case studies (Lobo Paes et al., 2025).
 However, despite these beneficial attributes, hydroponic systems require a significant amount of energy to operate the various systems such as pumps, artificial lighting, nutrient supply systems and climate regulation systems (Dewi et al., 2025).
 The need to use fossil fuels to produce these volumes of energy puts into doubt the sustainability of hydroponic farming in general.
 Hydroponic systems using renewable energy have now become a promising way of breaking this challenge.
 The Figure 1 shows some important keywords (Modina et al., 2025).